 In the first year is based at the Anna Freud National Centre for Children and Families, with full access to University College London’s internationally renowned campus, including libraries and computer facilities.

-The first year modules provide a foundation in developmental psychopathology and affective neuroscience, which includes an introduction to the main therapeutic orientations including cognitive behavioural, systemic and psychoanalytic approaches.
+The first year modules provide a foundation in developmental psychopathology and affective neuroscience, which includes an introduction to the main therapeutic orientations including cognitive behavioral, systemic and psychoanalytic approaches.
 Students will also develop core skills in research neuromethods and statistics, providing a necessary foundation for the research project in the second year at Yale.

 Year Two: Yale